ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 **Cross-Check Notes:**
 - Reinforces prior geotic bounds with expanded atmospheric, rotational, orbital, and magnetic criteria.
-- Clarifies *why* gravity corridor (0.5–1.5 ⨁) defines Geotic worlds: outside this, planemos may be Telluric/parahabitable but not Geotic.
+- Clarifies *why* gravity corridor (0.5–1.5 ⨁) defines Geotic worlds: outside this, planemons may be Telluric/parahabitable but not Geotic.
 - Orbital period C not freely chosen: constrained by Kepler’s Third Law, tying world design to stellar parameters.
 - Magnetosphere thresholds emphasize that both too weak and too strong fields can undermine habitability.
 - Complements and extends core Geotic definitions; functions as a reference sheet for designers setting secondary parameters.